Collective Dreamscape

 An immersive dreamscape of sound and vision, convening global indigenous stories that challenge colonial constructs of time and create a space for imagining multiple futures.

-We challenge traditional narratives - particularly those shaped by colonial, linear, and Western perspectives - which often fail to capture the complexities of time, memory and healing across diverse cultures.
-We interrogate how immersive arts can bridge this gap for marginalised communities that experience time as nonlinear, endings as fragile, and for whom storytelling carries the weight of justice, healing, and legacy.
+The installation invites audiences to reflect on how their own consciousness is shaped as their presence shapes the experience in real time.
+Their curiosity and senses are awakened, as they are drawn into a dialogue with other ways of knowing, challenging traditional narratives, particularly those shaped by colonial, linear, and Western perspectives, which often fail to capture the complexities of time, memory and healing across diverse cultures.
+We interrogate how immersive arts can bridge this gap for marginalised communities for whom storytelling carries the weight of justice, healing, and legacy.

 Lead Artists